delythMaiya/p5-API-critical-coding-works/randomWalk.md

 ```
 <img src="73fd0b17-0187-46c9-b659-f53d42b1d14a.gif">
 My preview looked like it was starting from centre again and lines already made, instead of forming one by one.
-To fix this, I must put the initialisin variables x and y = 200 out of draw().
+To fix this, I must put the initialising variables x and y = 200 out of draw().
 Also, background (100) to setup too.

 <img src="a17c57e6-75b2-4a5a-b3a7-f07254ee5e45.gif">